1st commercial flight in years takes off from Yemen's Sanaa | Business

 Earlier, the plane had arrived in Sanaa from the southern port city of Aden to pick up the passengers.
 On touchdown, it was welcomed by a ceremonial “water salute,” according to a video posted online by the national carrier.
 The Houthi media office said a return flight was expected back in Sanaa from Amman later Monday.

 The truce accord calls for two commercial flights a week to and from Sanaa to Jordan and Egypt.
-The Houthi-held Sanaa is blockaded by the Saudi-led coalition, which backs the internationally recognized government.
+The Houthi-held Sanaa is blockaded by the Saudi-led coalition, which backs the internationally recognised government.

-The closure of the airport has inflicted major economic and humanitarian damage — thousands of people had lost their jobs and businesses providing services closed down or suffered heavy losses.
+The closure of the airport has inflicted major economic and humanitarian damage — thousands of people had lost their jobs as businesses providing services closed down or suffered heavy losses.

 The government-run SABA news agency said last week that new Yemeni passports would be issued in Jordan for those arriving with Houthi-issued travel documents.

-Erin Hutchinson, Yemen director at the Norwegian Refugee Council, said the take-off of the first flight was a "stepping stone towards a lasting peace for Yemen."
-"The long-overdue reopening of the airport was one of the major objectives of the truce,'' she said, urging warring parties to work towards implementing other elements of the deal, including reopening of roads around the government-held Taiz and other provinces.
+Erin Hutchinson, Yemen director at the Norwegian Refugee Council, said the take-off of the first flight was a “stepping stone towards a lasting peace for Yemen.”
+“The long overdue reopening of the airport was one of the major objectives of the truce,'' she said, urging warring parties to work towards implementing other elements of the deal, including reopening of roads around Taiz and other provinces.

+Taiz, which remains partially held by the forces fighting on behalf of the government, has been blockaded by the Houthis since 2016.

+The U.N. envoy met last month with the government delegation to prepare for meetings on reopening roads in Taiz and other provinces.
+The Houthis have yet to name their delegation to the road-reopening meeting, raising concerns about their commitment to lifting the blockade.

-Along with the flights, the truce also included allowing 18 vessels carrying fuel into the Red Sea port of Hodeida, which is controlled by the Houthis, over two months.
+The truce also included allowing 18 vessels carrying fuel into the Red Sea port of Hodeida, which is controlled by the Houthis, over a two-month period.

 The cease-fire came amid concerted international and regional efforts to find a settlement to the conflict that has devastated the Arab world's poorest country and pushed it to the brink of famine.